 For men and women alike, their hormones begin to fluctuate in their mid- to late-30s.
-Hormonal imbalances, too much stress, too little sleep, excessive aerobic/cardio exercise, the wrong exercise program, skipping breakfast, eating more than your share of carbs, and drinking too much alcohol all contribute to muffin top.
+Hormonal imbalances, too much stress, skimping on sleep, insulin resistance, excessive aerobic/cardio exercise, the wrong exercise program, skipping breakfast, eating more than your share of carbs, and drinking too much alcohol all contribute to muffin top.
 Aside from being less than attractive, carrying extra weight around your middle increases risk of heart disease, insulin resistance and diabetes, cancer and dementia.

 What can you do to get rid of muffin top?
 The answer: consistency.
 Strength training, eat real food, detox periodically, prioritize sleep, reduce toxic load, avoid inflammatory foods and manage your stressors.

 Muffin top and strength training are not breaking news.
 Is strength training two times a week for 30 minutes enough to fight muffin top?
 We all know it takes a little bit more dedication than one hour of exercise per week to change your body and lose fat.

 Genetics are a small portion of the equation.
 Lifestyle, physiological stress, personal choices and responsibility complete the equation.
 People who don’t experience the muffin top phenomena will most likely always be in terrific shape because of their decision to make structured, appropriate exercise, quality nutrition, stress management, healthy gut function, self-care and plenty of rest part of their lifestyle.
 In addition, this individual honors their body and has a healthy relationship with self and food.